 - What are the shortcomings of these measurements?

-- Is measuring the erosion of rock and earth by running water helping to age places like the Grand Canyon, which is said to carved by the Colorado River and took tens of millions of years?
+- Is measuring the erosion of rock and earth by running water helping to age places like the Grand Canyon, which is said to have been carved by the Colorado River and took tens of millions of years?
 What do places like Mount St. Helens and Burlingame Canyon tell us?

 - ANSWER: While it is a popular notion that large gorges and canyons came about as the result of long periods of erosion by rushing waters, as evidenced by the many layers of rock and strata seen on the exposed canyon walls; it turns out that canyons can be created in six days and even less.
 For example, the many strata of geological material often pointed to as "millions of years old" were formed in a single day by the violent eruption of Mount St. Helens.
 In another example, the Burlingame Canyon was formed in about six days as the result of massive flooding.

 - Read 2 Peter 3:8.
 What is Peter telling us in this verse?